3-4 oct. 2024 Villetaneuse (France)

 Vendredi 4/10

-Michael DrmotaThe method of moments revisited with applications to planar maps
+Michael DrmotaThe method of moments revisited with applications to planar maps (slides)

 The classical method of moments is used to prove limiting distributions by showing that properly centralized and/or scaled moments of a random variable converge to the corresponding moments of the limit.
 However, it is not always easy to obtain precise asymptotics for centralized moments - for example for proving a central limit theorem - due to "heavy cancellations".
 The main goal of this talk is to show some applications to random planar maps of a method of moments by Gao and Wormald that proves a central limit theorem without centralized moments.